Position: Lecturer in Law

 The modules I teach are:

-I am a member of the Society of Legal Scholars, the Institute of Employment Rights, and the Industrial Law Society.
+I am a member of the Sheffield Institute for Corporate and Commercial Law research cluster.

 Recent Invited Papers and Keynote Lectures (Last 2 years)